University of Michigan Hospital

 Interview Schedule

-The University of Michigan's Orofacial Pain Residency Program will conduct virtual interviews on October 3, 2025, 1pm - 5pm.
+The University of Michigan Orofacial Pain Residency Program will conduct in-person interviews for the 2027–2028 cycle on the date listed above.

 Additional Information